tcheukueppoo/maat/docs/gc.md

 about the same as for a stop-the-world basic mark-and-sweep garbage collection, so proceeding with an incremental major collection is very beneficial.
-However, knowing that the number of garbage objects in the old generation are potentially high, it's preferable the gc step size is large enough to avoid high memory consumption.
-As a result, doing a major collection incrementally should be optional
+However, knowing that the number of garbage objects in the old generation are potentially high, it's preferable the gc step size is large enough to avoid allocations from overstepping the collection process leading to high memory consumption.
+As a result, doing a major collection incrementally should be optional.

 ### Collection Parameters